 The primary project for the semester will a team presentation discussing recent discoveries and analyses of fossil information.
-These will be presented in Discussion during April or early May.
+These will be presented in Discussion during April.

 There are several steps for this project.
 The first one is forming your teams: